jvincze84/jvincze84.github.io/docs/Kubernetes_Templates/ReverseProxy.md

 ## TL;DR

-Maybe you are wondering if Kubernetes capable proxying requests to an external service.
+Maybe you are wondering if Kubernetes capable of proxying requests to an external service.
 In which situation can it be useful?
 What is the benefit of it?
 Imagine the situation that you have a Kubernetes cluster, perfectly configured Ingresses, Services, applications, etc. Everything goes well.
 But you have a service which is not running inside the Kubernetes cluster, and you want to access it form the internet.
 Port 443 and 80 are reserved for the IngressController, so your application could not bind these ports.
-My situation is similar to this, but there is a little difference.
+My situation is similar to this, but it is a little difference.

 I have a Kubernetes cluster running on some VPS and at home: